Rats, they can get into most places. As if it isn’t bad enough that they can get into your home, but they also can set up a nest in your car.

 Rats like to travel undercover.
 They will only venture into wide-open spaces if they need to.
 Bushes, plants, and trees offer some excellent cover that rats will use to travel and keep out of the way of predators.

-It is also worth remembering that it is a good idea to clear any large bushy area near your home too.
+It is also worth remembering that it is a good idea to clear any sizeable bushy area near your home.

 Get a cat